atomix/atomix.github.io/atomix/docs/variables.md

 ### DistributedLong

 The [DistributedLong] resource extends [DistributedValue] to provide atomic methods for incrementing and decrementing a 64-bit number.
-The `DistributedLong` interface closely mimics that of Java's `java.util.concurrent.atomic.AtomicLong`.
+The `DistributedLong` interface closely mimics that of Java's [AtomicLong].

 To create a `DistributedLong`, use the `getLong` method: